 - 500 shelter toolkits

-If you would like to contribute to Australia's response to the Ambae volcano in Vanuatu, please consider donating to an agency working with affected communities.
+If you would like to contribute to Australia's response to the Ambae evacuation in Vanuatu, please consider donating to an agency working with affected communities.
 Often the most effective ways to support the relief effort in countries affected by disasters is by providing cash donations through organisations responding to the crisis.
 The Australian Council for International Development (ACFID) has a list of accredited non-government organisations.
 ACFID also has detailed information about public donations.